markhollands/toy-robot/README.md

 Once you are in the program you can issue the following commands

 - PLACE x y direction

 eg.  PLACE 0 1 NORTH

 - REPORT

+The robot will report back it's current position and direction

 - MOVE

+The robot will move forward one square in it's current direction

 - LEFT

+The robot will turn 90 degrees to the left

 - RIGHT

+The robot will turn 90 degrees to the right

  ###Running the tests

  From the main directory, run this command to run all of the tests :

  `rspec spec/*`

+###Extensions

+The application has been designed with different robot types in mind, using chess as a model.
+A BishopRobot type has been developed using the movement model and a test suite has been created to ensure it's validity.